Pre-Selling Simplified: 6 Steps to a Successful Presale

 But of course, I immediately ignored it 😀

 Well, not completely…

-I was able to pre-sell the product to 4 local businesses.
-It wasn’t really solving a painful problem for them.
+I was able to pre-sell the product to 4 local businesses at some point but my business idea wasn’t really solving too painful of a problem for people.

-The real reason they signed up was because I already had personal relationships with the owners and made them money from a previous business I ran on campus.
+The real reason why people would sign up was because I already had personal relationships with them.
+And also because I had helped them make money from a previous business I ran on campus.

-Moreover, I didn’t collect money, just credit cards, with a promise to charge the card once we had a working product available.
+Moreover, I didn’t collect money, just credit cards, with a promise to charge the card once we had the finalized product available.